sarkonovich/Alexa-Nest/README.md

 That's it for setting up the skill in your Amazon Developer's account.

-On your local machine copy all unzip all the files into the same directory.
+On your local machine copy (or unzip) all the files from this repo into a directory on your local machine.
 Open up the file nest_device.rb and enter your Nest username/email and password on line 2 in the appropriate place.
 (Save and close the file.)

 #####======================================================================